rrouz/MonoPhyASRP/README.md

-# PhyASR
+# MonoPhyASRP
-PhyASR: A phyloinformatic pipeline designed to perform ancestral sequence reconstruction upon monophylogenetic trees generated from protein sequences.
+Monophyletic Phylogenetic Ancestral Sequence Reconstruction Pipeline is a comprehensive bioinformatics workflow designed to perform ancestral sequence reconstruction from protein sequences.
+It begins by preparing protein sequence data, and conducting a multiple sequence alignment via MAFFT.
+A phylogenetic tree is then inferred using IQ-TREE with an LG+G+F model followed by a followed by a format converstion.
+Afterwhich, monophyletic clustering of the previously inferred phylogenetic tree is achieved through the use of Autophy.
+Finally, IQ-TREE is reemployed for ancestral sequence reconstruction.
+To execute this pipeline, users need to install and have proficiency with Snakemake, MAFFT, IQ-TREE, Conda, and Autophy.

 ## Dependencies
 Before running the pipeline, ensure you have the following software installed: